In this post, I am going to share with you 30 daily safety tips for the workplace, which you can implement readily to stay safe at work.

 18. Use the Only Chemical with Clear Identity

-You should never use chemical with unclear identity;
+You should never use chemicals with unclear identities;

 Never compromise with this.
 Don’t try to guess the content!